Proximal diabetic neuropathy

 Proximal diabetic neuropathy, also known as diabetic amyotrophy, is a complication of diabetes mellitus that affects the nerves that supply the thighs, hips, buttocks and/or lower legs.
 Proximal diabetic neuropathy is a type of diabetic neuropathy characterized by muscle wasting, weakness, pain, or changes in sensation/numbness of the leg.
 It is caused by damage to the nerves of the lumbosacral plexus.

-Proximal diabetic neuropathy is most commonly seen people with type 2 diabetics.
+Proximal diabetic neuropathy is most commonly seen in people with type 2 diabetes.
 It is less common than distal polyneuropathy that often occurs in diabetes.